arduino/docs-content/content/hardware/08.edu/carriers/din-celsius/features.md

 <FeatureDescription>
-The Arduino® DIN Celsius offers you a mini temperature laboratory to test your PLC skills, with heater and temperature sensor.
+The Arduino DIN Celsius offers you a mini temperature laboratory to test your PLC skills, with heater and temperature sensor.
 </FeatureDescription>

 <FeatureList>